 What other educational or professional memberships do you have relating to exercise and fitness?

 I have an educational background in exercise physiology, kinesiology, and clinical/classical Pilates methods, communications, art and art history.
-I am an Exercise Physiologist with the American College of Sports Medicine; member of of the International Society for Sports Psychology; Member of the American Society for Exercise Physiology; An Athletic Trainer with the American Council on Exercise, Certified Pilates Teacher from IHB in England.
+I am a Clinical Exercise Physiologist with the American College of Sports Medicine; member of of the International Society for Sports Psychology; Member of the American Society for Exercise Physiology; An Athletic Trainer with the American Council on Exercise, Certified Pilates Teacher from IHB in England.
 I am active in continuing education in exercise science and sports psychology and physical therapy.
 Find out more about Elizabeth here.

 How often should I train with you?